cillian64/electronics_checklist/README.md

   minimum used for traces/pads
 - Check planes use thermal relief spokes rather than solid connections to pads to make hand-soldering easier
+  - Consider only using thermal relief spokes for PTH and solid connections for SMD
 - Consider filling empty layers with planes (makes etching easier, less important for commercial fabs)
 - Plane stitching if multiple planes are used, especially if high-speed